 \section{Abstract}

-Novel methods for rapidly estimating single-photon source (SPS) quality, e.g.~of quantum dots, have been promoted in recent literature to address the expensive and time-consuming nature of experimental validation via intensity interferometry.
+Novel methods for rapidly estimating single-photon source (SPS) quality have been promoted in recent literature to address the expensive and time-consuming nature of experimental validation via intensity interferometry.
 However, the frequent lack of uncertainty discussions and reproducible details raises concerns about their reliability.
-This study investigates one such proposal on eight datasets obtained from an InGaAs/GaAs epitaxial quantum dot that emits at 1.3 \si{\um} and is excited by an 80 MHz laser.
-The study introduces a novel contribution by employing data augmentation, a machine learning technique, to supplement experimental data with bootstrapped samples.
-Analysis of the SPS quality metric, i.e.~the probability of multi-photon emission events, as derived from efficient histogram fitting of the synthetic samples, reveals significant uncertainty contributed by stochastic variability in the Poisson processes that describe detection rates.
+This study investigates the use of data augmentation, a machine learning technique, to supplement experimental data with bootstrapped samples and quantify the uncertainty of such estimates.
+Eight datasets obtained from measurements involving a single InGaAs/GaAs epitaxial quantum dot serve as a proof-of-principle example.
+Analysis of one of the SPS quality metrics derived from efficient histogram fitting of the synthetic samples, i.e.~the probability of multi-photon emission events, reveals significant uncertainty contributed by stochastic variability in the Poisson processes that describe detection rates.
 Ignoring this source of error risks severe overconfidence in both early quality estimates and claims for state-of-the-art SPS devices.
-Additionally, this study finds that standard least-squares fitting is comparable to the studied counter-proposal, expanding averages show some promise for early estimation, and reducing background counts improves fitting accuracy but does not address the Poisson-process variability.
+Additionally, this study finds that standard least-squares fitting is comparable to using a Poisson likelihood, and expanding averages show some promise for early estimation.
+Also, reducing background counts improves fitting accuracy but does not address the Poisson-process variability.
 Ultimately, data augmentation demonstrates its value in supplementing physical experiments; its benefit here is to emphasise the need for a cautious assessment of SPS quality.